BOLTZZ/R/R Fundamentals/R Basics & Syntax.md

-*Note: The code can be written into the R console in the RStudio.*
+*Note: The code can be written into the R console in the RStudio.
+Or written as a script.*
 # Objects:
 ```r
 a <- 2 # Objects can be defined using <- or =.